saikot-paul/portfolio-optimization/README.md

 2. Assign equal values to each stock
 3. Determine expected returns
 4. Plot expected returns, actual returns and the S&P

+Ex.
+Investing into Google, Amazon, Nvidia and Microsoft looks like this

 ![image](https://github.com/user-attachments/assets/622b6eb5-ad6d-4bd2-b502-59950a3feb75)